Migraine is the #1 disability in adults under 50 years of age.

 New research has confirmed that “morning headache” is an integral part of migraine disease.

-Now available without a prescription, the NTI MigraineGuard (NTI = Nociceptive Trigeminal Inhibition) is an intra-oral, custom-fabricated medical device that specifically blocks the Trigeminal motor hyperactivity, thereby minimizing any nociception, resulting in a profound reduction in the disability
+The NTI MigraineGuard (NTI = Nociceptive Trigeminal Inhibition) is an intra-oral, custom-fabricated medical device that specifically prevents the Trigeminal motor hyperactivity, thereby minimizing any nociception, resulting in a profound reduction in the disability caused by migraine pain, and a significant improvement in the quality of life for the chronic migraine sufferer.

 Industry Leading, FDA Approved Technology